domoritz/leaflet-locatecontrol/README.md

 The control uses [Font Awesome](https://fortawesome.github.io/Font-Awesome/) for the icons and if you don't have it included yet, you can use the CSS from the CDN.

 Then include the CSS and JavaScript files.
-In this example, we are using the JsDelivr CDN.
-Replace `[VERSION]` with the latest release number.
+In this example, we are loading the [files from the JsDelivr CDN](https://www.jsdelivr.com/package/npm/leaflet.locatecontrol?path=dist).
+In the URLs below, replace `[VERSION]` with the latest release number.

 ```html
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.5.0/css/font-awesome.min.css">